ThomasHabets/cmdg/README.md

 Benefits over the Gmail web UI
 ------------------------------
-* Emacs keys. (or compose emails in Vim, if you prefer)
+* Emacs keys.
+* Uses a real $EDITOR.
+* Really fast.
+No browser, CSS, or javascript gettin in the way.
 * Proper quoting.
 The Gmail web UI encourages top-posting.
 Ugh.
 * It uses 100% keyboard navigation.
 Gmail web UI has very good keyboard navigation for a web app, but still requires mouse for